siam3310/HSC-Notes-by-Siam/SUPABASE_SETUP.md

 3. Under **Project API Keys**, you will find your `anon` key (labeled as `public`) and your `service_role` key.
 4. You will also find your Project **URL** there.

-Create a `.env.local` file in the root of your project and add these credentials. **Keep your service_role key secret!**
+Create a `.env` file in the root of your project and add these credentials. **Keep your service_role key secret!** For production, you should set these as environment variables in your hosting provider's dashboard.

 ```
 NEXT_PUBLIC_SUPABASE_URL=YOUR_PROJECT_URL